YoshikiMas/tiny-tiny-flow-matching/README.md

 ## demo

-The demo is available in `examples.ipynb`.
+- The demo is available in `examples.ipynb`.
 You can start Jupyter Lab with the following command:
+- @YoshikiMas modified the notebook and and added `tarin_fm.py` for conditional flow matching (CFM) in a hacky way.
+He is learning CFM from these blog posts [3, 4].

 ```sh
 poetry run jupyter lab